aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 - [ ] Allow verified clients access to their personal information and where appropriate the ability to edit such information
 - [ ] Allow for the capability to update/correct information by both the organisation and the client as needed
 - [ ] Ensure the client is informed of any changes made to their personal information via appropriate means e.g. password change verification emailed to personal email address
-- [ ] Where editing of information is innapropriate allow the client the option of attaching notes to the information informing others of the requested but denied change
+- [ ] Where editing of information is innapropriate, allow the client the option of attaching notes to the information informing others of the requested but denied change

-[ ]  Principle 10 - Limits on use of personal information
+**- [ ]  Principle 10 - Limits on use of personal information**

   (1)	An agency that holds personal information that was obtained in connection with one purpose shall not use the information for any other purpose unless the agency believes,    on reasonable grounds,—